necsup/CarND-Advanced-Lane-Lines/writeup.md

 ### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+    A white car or large objects might end up in front of the car and be idenfied as part of the lane.
+Using a maximum width might help as lane markings are relatively narrow.

+    Choosing source points has to be relatively close to car and not far down the horizon so that curves don't have as large of an impact.
 ### Issues encountered and solutions

  - cv2.imread imports in BGR, plt (plt.imshow and plt.write) use RGB.
      - Solution: use cv2.cvtColor(image, cv2.COLOR_BGR2RGB)
+ - Dark/dirty lanes